 We live in an “Age of Apology“.
 In a way that was unimaginable during the Cold War, “sorry” is now a primary element of intra-state politics.
 Some label the post-Cold War shift out of realpolitik as an indication of “the new international morality,” but apology is also a means for Nation States to recuperate and monetize “sorry”.

-In this post I will focus on Canada’s two “official” apologies to Aboriginal people: Jane Stewart’s “Statement of Reconciliation” and Stephen Harper’s “Full Apology.”
-By reading the two “sorries” from a Derridean perspective, that is, as documents of calculation, rather than moral platitudes, we can garner a more accurate sense of the ideologies that support and maintain reconciliation in Canada’s parliamentarian discourse and establish how the Nation State profits from apology.
+In this post I look at Canada’s two “official” apologies to Indigenous peoples: Jane Stewart’s “Statement of Reconciliation” and Stephen Harper’s “Full Apology.”
+By reading the two “sorries” as documents of calculation, rather than moral platitudes, we can garner a more accurate sense of the ideologies that support and maintain reconciliation in Canada’s parliamentarian discourse and establish how the Nation State profits from apology.

 Mainstream media identified Jane Stewart’s “Statement of Reconciliation” as “the first time the government [made] a clear apology” for Residential Schools.
 The morning before Stewart’s address the Globe and Mail published an article entitled, “Natives Finally Get Ottawa’s Apology: ‘Deeply Sorry’ for Residential Schools”; After the Statement was delivered, ABC Newslink reported that “the Canadian Government has apologized to indigenous people for actions that have had a negative political, economic and social impact on its Aboriginal society.”